 The Timo Boll ALC is an improvement of Timo Boll Spirit.
 The carbon content is higher, the board is stiffer but it is quicker and more difficult to control.
 The touch is medium-hard.

 The speed of this board is a little bit slower than the more violent general carbon in the Butterfly soleplate.
-But the suddenness of the attack and the “low arc” forward momentum is outstanding!
-Whether it’s an in-stage challenge or a fast break near the middle stage, it is all so good!
+But the suddenness of the attack and the “low arc” forward momentum are outstanding!
+It is all so good whether it’s an in-stage challenge or a fast break near the middle stage!

 Zhang Jike Super ZLC